-You have the power to harness this magnificent machinery called your body and restore your health.
+You have the power to harness this magnificent machinery called your body and restore its health.

 There are many Caribbean and African women between the ages of 30 to 60 that are experiencing the many complications and side effects of high blood pressure, type II diabetes, in the insulin resistance syndrome and are overweight.